Blackwood416/Dotfiles/README.md

 # Introduction

-This repository is just used to store my personal GUI configuration.
+This repository is just used to store my personal GUI(bspwm) configurations.
 If you like it, please click the Star button.

 # Usage